tjarbo/discord-moodle-bot/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ### Description
-Add a small description about what happened
+Add a small description about what happened.

 ### Steps to reproduce:
 Steps to reproduce the behavior: